Table of Contents

 HR departments focus on job security by ensuring staffing levels meet the company's needs.
 This commitment is demonstrated through regular training, performance evaluations, and goal-setting activities, which assure employees of their long-term positions within the organisation.

 Competence is crucial for a company's growth and development.
-HRM sustains workforce competency by providing training opportunities and orientation programs.
-These initiatives improve employees' skills, knowledge, and competency, leading to the production of reliable products and services.
+HRM sustains workforce competency by providing training opportunities and orientation programmes.
+These initiatives improve employees skills, knowledge, and competency, leading to the production of reliable products and services.
 Without a high level of competence, a company risks legal issues with its products and services.

 Functions of Human Resource Management